catalyst-cloud/catalystcloud-docs/source/load-balancer/layer-7.rst

 Test the setup
 **************

-In your workstation or in a separate test compute instance add entries to /etc/hosts to provide name resolution.
-The value for <loadbalancer_floating_ip>
+In your workstation or in a separate test compute instance add entries to the /etc/hosts file to provide name resolution.
+The value for
+<loadbalancer_floating_ip> in the following examples
-will be the value of $FIP from the final step of setting up the loadbalancer above.
+will be the value of $FIP from the final step of setting up the loadbalancer above.These entries essentially become an aliase for these IPs when added to /etc/hosts in this way.

 /etc/host entries